-As a Catholic primary school in the Menevia Diocese, we use the term Human Relationships and Sex Education (HRSE) as we believe that relationships education is about all aspects of growing a fulfilled and happy life.
-Sex education is but one dimension of this greater whole.
-For example, the defining belief of Christianity is that God took on human form.
+The defining belief of Christianity is that God took on human form.
 This endows the human person with an extraordinary dignity that goes beyond that of all other forms of life and shows that humanity alone can embrace this relationship with God.
 Therefore, our relationship with our own bodies is not casual - our bodies are the dwelling place, the 'temple' of the Holy Spirit.
 Any teaching about love and sexual relationships in school must be rooted in this belief which is expressed in the Church's teaching about relationships, marriage, sex and family life.
 The Church educates young people as part of complete human formation.
 Education about human love is no less a part of a Catholic school's responsibility than teaching about Mathematics or English.
-At St. Joseph's Catholic Primary School we teach young people about how to grow in relationships, including understanding loving relationships and acknowledging that children's first experience of love is in the home.
-We encourage children from the earliest age to recognise that they are all children of God and that each person shares a God given dignity.
+At St. Joseph's we teach young people about how to grow in relationships, including understanding loving relationships and acknowledging that children's first experience of love is in the home.
+We encourage children from the earliest age to recognise that they are all children of God and that each person shares a God-given dignity.
 As children mature, we encourage them to follow the example of Jesus and live lives inspired by the Gospel virtues, enabling them to follow His commandment to "Love your neighbour as yourself" (Mark 12:31).
 This is the basis for all relationships in our school.
-Teaching about relationships in our schools is supported by Christian virtue teaching as outlined in the Catechism of the Catholic Church and in line with 'Fit for Mission?
-Schools'.
+Teaching about relationships in our schools is supported by Christian virtue teaching as outlined in the Catechism of the Catholic Church.

 Legal guidelines suggest that relationship and sex education should build on the children's own experiences, be sensitive to the specific domestic contexts the children come from, form attitudes and values towards relationships, develop personal and social skills and increase the knowledge and understanding of each young person as they grow about their relationships and well-being, including sexual health.
-The Archdiocese of Cardiff supports all these aims in educating about relationships and sex education by incorporating them into the wider understanding of human relationships and human formation as reflected in our HRSE Guidance.
+We support all these aims in educating about relationships and sex education by incorporating them into the wider understanding of human relationships and human formation as reflected in the relevant CBEW and CES RSE Guidance.